-The Mac desktop that suits you depends on what your priorities are in terms of price and power.
+The Mac desktop that suits you will depend on what your priorities are in terms of price and power.
 Here we will examine which desktop Mac offers you the best value for money: essentially the most powerful Mac desktop you can get without spending more than you need.

 The Mac mini (reviewed here) has been the cheapest Mac for some time but is no longer as affordable as it once was.
 Updated in 2018 to a more capable and powerful machine, it now starts at £799/$799, where many years ago prices started a lot lower at £400/$500.
 However, the new model is a lot better than the four-year-old previous generation and well worth your attention.

 It has USB-A, USB-C, Thunderbolt 3, HDMI and Ethernet at its disposal along with high quality Bluetooth 5.0 to connect your mouse and keyboard if you wish.
 The GPU might be a little underpowered for the price but there's no doubt that the cheapest way to get macOS into your home is far better than before the update (plus you can always plug in an eGPU should you need a more powerful graphics card).